Do Fountains Attract Mosquitoes?

 Fish like Koi or Goldfish are not only beautiful but also functional, as they swim around consuming any larvae that appear in your fountain.
 They are non-toxic and safe for everyone who interacts with your water feature.

-In addition to fish, you can attract mosquito-eating insects like dragonflies by planting specific shrubs around your fountain.
-Bob Vila suggests Swamp Milkweed, Arrowhead, and Black-Eyed Susans as great options.
+In addition to fish, you can attract mosquito-eating insects like dragonflies by planting specific plants around your fountain such as swamp milkweed, black-eyed susan, and coneflowers as great options.
 Be mindful of the insecticides you use, as broad-spectrum ones can harm beneficial insects.

 Certain mosquito-repelling plants can also be highly effective:

-• Lavender: With its soothing scent and a compound called linalool, lavender overwhelms mosquitoes' sense of smell.
-A 2019 study showed an 80% repellent rate against mosquitoes using lavender essential oils.
+- Lavender: With its soothing scent and a compound called linalool, lavender overwhelms mosquitoes' sense of smell.
+A 2019 study showed an 8 hour complete repellency against certain mosquito species using lavender essential oils.

 Chemical Treatments: When Natural Methods Aren't Enough